Note: The application for Fall 2014 is now available. Please read the instructions below carefully before you begin.

 - How you plan to address work and other responsibilities during your course of study; how you will finance your education; and how you will do these things in addition to course and field work.

 - Transcripts: Sealed copies of official transcript(s) of all previous college courses you have taken are required.
 Separate study abroad transcripts showing your grades are not required if the credits are included on your undergraduate transcript.
 If separate study abroad transcripts are submitted, the grades will be calculated as part of your GPA.

 - TOEFL: Students who speak a language other than English as their native language must provide evidence of proficiency.
 A minimum score of 80 on the iBT (internet-based test) on the Test of English as a Foreign Language (TOEFL) is required.
 The GSSW School Code is 5939 and the GSSW Department Code is 95.
+The IELTS Academic test may be substituted with a score of 7.5 or higher.
+Official IELTS score reports should be mailed to the address below.
 For exceptions and more information for international applicants, visit the International Applicants page.
 No other standardized tests are required for admission.